Table of Contents

 Proving compliance is burdensome – Compliance is essential to maintaining product schedules and budgets.
 Collecting the information necessary to prove compliance, however, can be challenging during clinical trials.
 The lack of automated systems and abundance of manual documentation can make proving compliance an expensive, time-consuming part of manufacturing.
 Existing software solutions aren’t designed for the clinical phase – Existing software solutions are designed for the predictable, replicable processes characteristic of validated commercial manufacturing.
 They don’t offer the agility, flexility, or real-time visibility needed to navigate the clinical phase.

-Chapter Two: Navigating Clinical Trial Manufacturing with Tulip
+Chapter Three: Navigating Clinical Trial Manufacturing with Tulip

 Tulip is a no code application platform designed for fast moving, compliant manufacturing environments.
 Tulip offers all of the functionality you need to coordinate and track production in GMP facilities, as well as a suite of tools for improving the efficiency of validated lines.
 The key advantage is how Tulip enables agility and flexibility.